tgautam03/WaveSim/docs/src/index.md

 </div>
 ```

+Finally, $s(x,t)$ is the source function and it is responsible for initiating the wave at location $x$ and time $t$.
+The definition of source function also dictates the shape of the resulting wave.

-Using this as an example, I will explain
+Using this as an example, I will explain in detail
 - Finite Difference Method for solving PDEs
 - Simulation Accuracy:
     - Numerical Dispersion